-Remember the desert gets very cold at night if you are doing a dry season adventure, so don’t forget a pair of jeans and a jacket or sweater!
+Tasmania can get cold, even in the summer months, especially at the higher altitudes, so don’t forget a pair of jeans and a jacket or sweater!

 Riding gear should be at least:

-We have some riding accessories in various sizes for hire – just get in touch!
+We have a variety of riding accessories in various sizes for hire – just get in touch!